RocketMan/zookeeper/docs/PlaylistImport.md

 ## Example Zookeeper JSON:API playlist import

-The following example imports a show and its events in a single request.
+In the following example, we import a playlist, inclusive of all its events, in a single request.

 If you want to create a show and then dynamically add events to it, see the [playlist creation](PlaylistEvents.md) example.

-Playlist creation requires a valid API Key, which you can manage from within the application (Edit Profile > Manage API Keys).
+Playlist import requires a valid API Key, which you can manage from within the application (Edit Profile > Manage API Keys).

 ### Request: